Beekeeping Associations should

 unacceptable harm – such as via neonicotinoid pesticides.

-- Ensures fair systems and support
+- Lobbies for a fair systems and support

-exist for bees and beekeepers at government level – such as proper recording
+for bees and beekeepers at government level – such as proper recording

 and action taken for poisonings or malicious harm, as well as appropriate